Is There Swiss Cheese Without Holes? (Explained!)

 So, if Swiss cheese didn’t have holes, it definitely wouldn’t taste the same.

-There has long been an internet myth that Swiss cheese without holes is actually illegal, but this is simply not true!
+There has long been an internet myth that Swiss cheese without holes is illegal, but this is simply not true!

-And as I mentioned earlier, Emmental is the only Swiss cheese where holes are purposely introduced.
+As I mentioned earlier, Emmental is the only Swiss cheese where holes are purposely introduced.

 So, if the bacteria were not used, it could not be called Emmental.

-In fact, there are already over 400 different cheeses produced in Switzerland that do not have holes.
+There are already over 400 different cheeses produced in Switzerland that do not have holes.

-So, this question is a bit misleading, really!
+So, this question is a bit misleading!

 The size of the holes can be controlled by the cheesemaker by altering the acidity, the number of bacteria, the temperature, and the length of the aging process.